SkyVenture112/WikipediaGame/WGIP.md

                 embed the link
                 calculate the similarity of the page and the current page append page to the discovered list
+            else if the page is the destination page: return the page

         def calculate_similarity(embedding1, embedding2):
            use the NLP model to calculate the similarity between two embeddings return the degree of similarity // This would be used to choose which links to travel to later in the search ("guiding" the algorithm)